Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'please list commands'**: This will have the bot list out the available commands for you.

 - **Say 'please toggle ElevenLabs'**: This will toggle the bot's use of ElevenLabs TTS on and off.
 In CLI mode, use !11ai() to toggle it.

+- **Say 'please cancel message'**: This will cancel the message, preventing it from being sent to GPT.

 # Features